 The cluster must be in the created or fully operational status for this command to work, or an error will result.
 The command tunes the cluster by issuing a number of set commands to adjust different parameters, and then performs a rolling restart for the cluster.
-For MySQL Cluster Manager 1.4.8 and later, use the --sequential-restart option to make the rolling restart a sequential one.
+Use the --sequential-restart option to make the rolling restart a sequential one.

-When the --dryrun option is used, the command does not make any actual changes to the cluster, but writes the set commands that it will issue for tuning into the file /path-to-mcm-data-repository/clusters/clustername/tmp/autotune.message\id.mcm.
+When the --dryrun option is used, the command does not make any actual changes to the cluster, but writes the set commands that it will issue for tuning into the file /path-to-mcm-data-repository/clusters/clustername/tmp/autotune.message_id.mcm.

-After checking out those changes in the .mcm file, if you do not want to apply all of them to your cluster, you can edit the .mcm file as desired, and then execute it at the mcm client (see Section 3.5.2.3, "Creating and Configuring the Target Cluster" for how to do that).
+After checking out those changes in the .mcm file, if you do not want to apply all of them to your cluster, you can edit the .mcm file as desired, and then execute it at the mcm client (see Section 4.5.2.3, "Creating and Configuring the Target Cluster" for how to do that).
 If you are happy with all the changes described in the file, issue the autotune command again without the --dryrun option, to perform the tuning: